-Each shareholder is entitled to one vote for each common share registered in his or her name as of the close of business on April 23, 2021, the record date for the purpose of determining holders of common shares entitled to receive notice of and to vote during the Meeting.
+Each shareholder is entitled to one vote for each common share registered in his or her name as of the close of business on May 13, 2022, the record date for the purpose of determining holders of common shares entitled to receive notice of and to vote during the Meeting.

-As of April 23, 2021, 29,846,000 common shares were issued and outstanding and entitled to be voted during the Meeting.
+As of May 13, 2022, we expect [] common shares to be issued and outstanding and entitled to be voted during the Meeting.
 See the section entitled "Authorized Share Capital" in the Certificat de refonte (which, in English, means "Certificate of consolidation") filed by the Company on May 14, 2019 on SEDAR at www.sedar.com for details regarding the terms of the Company's class of common shares and class of preferred shares.